Maudi84/static_mf/Projects.md

 | Language     | Description |
 | Javascript / HTML5 / CSS   | Full stack web application designed to mimic Facebook's Marketplace.
 The front-end was designed using ReactJS and MUI React Components for the GUI.
+- [x] Write the press release
+- [ ] Update the website
+- [ ] Contact the media

 ## HTTP Server